radicalplatforms/shafa/README.md

 We built Shafa on the following principles:

-- Deciding what to wear in the morning should be frictionless
+- Deciding what to wear throughout the day should be frictionless
 - Simplicity is key, remove the need for extra bells and whistles
 - Onboarding a closet needs to be ultrafast and easy, collect as few data points as possible
 - Don't suggest new outfits, leverage past decisions and provide clear metrics